EugBand/Microservice-architecture-SpringCloud/README.md

 Also for all synchronous and asynchronous interaction scenarios shoud prepare contract tests (use spring cloud contract for ex.)
 It does'n take a lot of time, and would make the contract more enforceable.
 After deployment in dev envoronment should cover all externall API by e2e test (with perfomance testing).

+# How to use
+Download the repo and use docker-compose.yaml to build and run the project.
+After you need create two buckets: with sotrageType "STAGING" and "PERMANENT" (see 4-curls-example-add-delete-storage.txt in the root folder).
+After you shoud use other example curl-*.txt files to operate with mp3 resourses.